KnovexDB/Knovexlite/README.md

 poetry update --lock
 ```

-Currently, we don't track the `poetry.lock` file.
+Currently, we don't track the `poetry.lock` file in the early development stage